sean-gugler/DeathmazeFairPlay/SPOILERS.md

 Partly this is to avoid the frustration of "aliased" words, like thinking the game recognizes the verb "strip" (alias "strike") or the noun "thread" (alias "three").
 But my alteration turns out to use *fewer* total bytes, even with the extra string data.
 Most parsers of the era that limited word length did so to save on storage - if the limit is not serving that purpose, that's one more reason to remove it.

 Another benefit is that short words with fewer than four letters are no longer padded in the string table with spaces.
 This makes them display more nicely without extraneous spaces when the game prints them.
-For example, it used to say "The Jar  sails around the corner".
+For example: `The Jar  sails around the corner`.

 * World goes dark after a bad charge

-Clear the screen after charging a steel wall.
-Consistent with other deaths like guillotine, monster, and bomb.
+The screen now clears after charging a steel wall.
+This is consistent with other deaths like the guillotine, monster, or bomb.

 * "Darkens" message when appropriate

-When the "disgusting odor permeates the hallway" message appears, retail added "as it darkens" only for mother encounter, not monster.
-I've changed it to print only when room is lit, for either foe.
+When the "disgusting odor permeates the hallway" message appears, retail added "as it darkens" only for the mother encounter, not the monster.
+I've changed it to print for either foe, but only when room is lit.

-* Numbers allowed
+* Numerals allowed

 In one situation, the game responds to numbers the player types in.
 Formerly, it required spelling out the name of the number, as in "Three".
-I allow the numeric "3" to work also.
+I allow the numeral "3" to work also.

 * UNLOCK is a unique verb